Pmcg1/PandS_Project_2019/README.md

 ##### Data Import and Preparation

-Pandas is used to import the data from csv (pandas.read_csv), and then convert it to a dataframe.
+Pandas is used to import the data from csv (Pandas.read_csv), and then convert it to a dataframe.

 This is implemented as follows: